Introduction

 Asset hierarchy wind turbine

-2. To portray the correct structure, first create an asset property for each component in the Asset properties, see To create an asset property for details.
-The asset properties are later used in creating the individual asset models.
+2. To portray the correct structure, first create a property definition for each component in the Property definitions page, see To create a property definition for details.
+The property definitions are later used in creating the individual asset definitions.

-3. To create an asset model work from the smallest component to the largest.
-For a wind turbine that means to start with the asset model “blade”, followed by “rotor”, “tower”, and “nacelle” and finally “wind turbine”.
-Assign the required asset property to each asset model as well as the allowed contained asset models (for example, a wind turbine requires a rotor, which in turn requires rotor blades).
+3. To create an asset definition work from the smallest component to the largest.
+For a wind turbine that means to start with the asset definition “blade”, followed by “rotor”, “tower”, and “nacelle” and finally “wind turbine”.
+Assign the required property definition to each asset definition as well as the allowed child asset definitions (for example, a wind turbine requires a rotor, which in turn requires rotor blades).
+See To create an asset definition for details.

 4. Afterwards, add the necessary asset instances.
 This process starts from the outer most level (for example, the wind turbine) and ends at the deepest level (for example, the blades).